vanaluk/test_exercise/README.md

-# Firmware Virtual Box Dev Environment
+# Firmware Virtual Box Dev Environment for test_exercise

 Use Vagrant with virtualbox as the provider with all the hosts that we want to target (Linux, Mac\*, Windows).